What are Microplastics?

 How Do Microplastics Effect Me?

 This is an emerging area of research; animal studies have shown microplastics to have significant biological effects.
 Microplastics (0.1 g/mg body weight) can alter the metabolic profile of mice.
 In crucian carp, small nanoplastics can cross the blood-brain barrier and cause behavioral changes.
 Many different types of human tissue have the potential to absorb microplastics (kidneys, liver, spleen, and lungs).
+The effects of microplastic exposure are often tested at concentrations that are much higher than found in nature.
+There is also great deal of variability in the concentrations reported for drinking water (orders of magnitude).

 What Can We Do About Microplastics?